-- 1. Include evidence of the Board's consideration and approval of the Title VI Program; and - 2.
+- 1. Include evidence of the Board's consideration and approval of the Title VI Program; - 2.
+Submit the final Title VI Program to the FTA; and - 3.
 Take any other steps necessary to give effect to this Resolution, including responding to any follow-up inquiries from the FTA.

-THE FOREGOING RESOLUTION WAS DULY AND REGULARLY ADOPTED by

-the Board of Directors of the Napa Valley Transportation Authority, at a regular meeting held on January 16, 2019, by the following vote:
+THE FOREGOING RESOLUTION WAS DULY AND REGULARLY ADOPTED by the Board of Directors of the Napa Valley Transportation Authority, at a regular meeting held on November 20, 2019, by the following vote:

-Ayes:

-Chris Canning NVTA Chair
+Chris Canning, NVTA Chair Ayes:

 Nays:

 Absent:

 ATTEST:

-Karalyn E. Sanderlin, NVTA Board Secretary
+Karalyn E. Sanderlin, NVTA Board Secre etary

 APPROVED:

 DeeAnne Gillick, NVTA Legal Counsel

-ATTACHMENT 2 NVTA Agenda Item 9.3 January 16, 2019